leonlinsx/minimal-mistakes/_posts/2019-01-21-2018-year-end-reflection.md

   * Both new and old

 **10. What are my goals?
 Of those, what are my top goals?**
-  * [Buffett's advice](https://jamesclear.com/buffett-focus "Buffett on focus") on goal setting is worth thinking about, though was just focused on career goals.
-Your list likely expands when including other aspects of life e.g. physical, leisure etc. I do agree with the principle that you can't focus on too many things at once
+  * [Advice that has been credited to Buffett](https://jamesclear.com/buffett-focus "Buffett on focus") on goal setting is worth thinking about, though that was just focused on career goals, and is possibly a [fake anecdote](https://www.cnbc.com/2018/06/05/warren-buffetts-answer-to-this-question-taught-alex-banayan-a-lesson.html "Buffett story?").
+Your list likely expands when including other aspects of life e.g. physical, leisure etc. I do agree with the principle that you can't focus on too many things at once.

 **11. What can I look forward to?**
   * End off with a positive note and think about what gets you excited about the year ahead